bessinnica/Loc-markdig-azuredocs-test/includes/virtual-machines-common-accelerated-maintenance.md

 Normally, Azure planned maintenance events are rolled out to paired regions one at a time to minimize the risk of disruption in both regions.
 However, due to the urgent nature of this security update, we are rolling the update out to all regions concurrently.

-## ​What about PaaS services on Azure?
+##  What about PaaS services on Azure?

 The Azure platform services including web & mobile, data services, IoT, serverless, etc. have addressed the vulnerability.
 There is no action needed for customers using these services.

 ## Intel released additional guidance on January 22, 2018 related to the security vulnerabilities.
 Will this guidance cause any additional maintenance activities by Azure?

 Azure mitigations previously announced on Jan 3, 2018 are unaffected by the [updated guidance](https://newsroom.intel.com/news/root-cause-of-reboot-issue-identified-updated-guidance-for-customers-and-partners/) from Intel.
 There will be no additional maintenance activity on customer VMs as a result of this new information.

 ## Next steps